linshixun/astivetoolkit/README.md

 ## Getting Astive

 A pre-assembled version of ATK can be found in [the website](http://astivetoolkit.org/downloads).
-You can also build ATK from sorce as follows:
+You can also build ATK as follows:

 ```bash
 git clone https://github.com/psanders/astivetoolkit.git